huntdatacenter/.github/profile/README.md

 ## Hi there 🧙‍♂️

-HUNT Cloud is shaped by a small team of scientific instrument makers located at NTNU, Norway.
+Welcome to HUNT Cloud.
+We are a small team of scientific instrument makers located at NTNU, Norway.

+The HUNT Study has handled sensitive digital information since 1984.
+HUNT Cloud was established in 2013 to elevate the collection, accessibility and exploration of large scale information.
+HUNT Cloud is owned by NTNU and operated by HUNT Research Centre at the Department of Public Health and Nursing at the Faculty of Medicine and Health Sciences.

 <!--